OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     STRESS 11 22 33 44 55 66
     DISPLACEMENT 1.0 2.0 3.0 4.0 5.0

-As part of the file wrap, you need to reach into this file and extract the information that is needed by downstream components in the model.
+As part of the file wrap, you need to extract the information from this file that is needed by downstream components in the model.
 For this to work, the file must have some general format that would allow you to locate the piece of data you need relative to some constant feature in the file.
 In other